7 Relationship Conversations for the Next COVID Challenges

 If you don’t know your neighbors, take a walk up and down your street.
 This can be a big one in terms of reducing the sense of isolation.
 We’ve all been living separate lives.
 But now’s your chance to help create a sense of community.

-If you are choosing not to start meeting with friends or family in large groups, another way you can start to branch out is re-establish connections with people that you would usually socialize with.
+If you are choosing not to start meeting with friends or family in large groups, another way you can start to branch out is re-establish connections with people that you would usually socialize.
 Schedule one to two Zoom or Facetime calls a week with people you would like to reconnect with.

 Looking forward to more freedom!

 It may help to break things up into distinct periods.
-Where would you like to be in 3 months, six months, a year, five years?
+Where would you like to be in 3 months, six months, a year, or five years?
 Having things to look forward to can help us endure the deprivation we’ve experienced since we’ve been sheltering in place.

 You might also want to have two separate lists for each of you to include things you want to do as individuals and as a couple.